afshinamighi/Courses/basecamp/readme.md

 1. Read, Understand and Analyse the behaviour of a Python program implementing the programming elements covered in Part One.
 2. Implement their solutions for a given problem statement using the programming elements covered in Part One.
-3. Execute basic commands (mkdir, cd, ls, rm, cp, mv) in terminal to structure their programming exercises.
+3. Organise working environment using command lines for making folders, changinf paths, listing contents of a folder, managing (copy, delete, rename) files.
+4. Implementing their Python programs in Python Shell and an IDE.
-4. Execute Python programs using a terminal and an IDE.
+5. Execute Python programs using a terminal and an IDE.
-5. Follow and execute daily learning activities.
+6. Follow and execute daily learning activities.

 </details>